tzschmidt/PlanMerger/instances/benchmarks/README.md

    + Another Vertex Constraint Benchmark but this time instead of just two Robots, there are multiple
 4. **Edge Constraint Benchmark [Multi Robot]**
    + Another Edge Constraint Benchmark but this time instead of just two Robots, there are multiple
+5. **Conflict through waiting [Multi Robot]**
+   + A Plan Merger that chooses to avoid vertex conflicts through waiting can create new Vertex and Edge Conflicts that weren't there before.
+This Benchmark deals with this problem.